 Related: 20 Of The Best Activities For Kids To Do In The Springtime

 Giant Bubbles Solution Ingredients

-There are hundreds of DIY bubbles blog posts, and many variables of how to make the perfect giant bubbles solution, but here are the exact 5 ingredients that I used that worked:
+There are hundreds of DIY bubbles blog posts, and many variables of how to make the perfect giant bubbles solution, but here are the ingredients that work the best:

 - 6 cups of tap water.

 - 1/2 cup of Great Value Ultra Dishwashing Liquid (aka off-brand blue Dawn dish soap).

 - 1 tbsp of Glycerin (or substitute with personal lubricant or white corn syrup).

 Note that you can follow this same giant bubble recipe without glycerin.
 Try another agent like personal lubricant or white corn syrup.
 It just so happened that we had some Glycerin hanging around, though it’s not exactly a common household item!
 The glycerin makes your bubbles more elastic and stronger but you don’t need it.
 If you have some on hand or don’t mind ordering some, then go for it!

 - In a large 8 cup measuring container (with a pour spout!), dissolve 1/2 cup of corn starch into 6 cups of water.